Ready to learn how to write a resume that gets you hired? Look no further!

 The tool will also save your score history so you can track your progress and A/B test different approaches to your bullets as your score improves.

-You can check it out at ResyBullet.io.
+You can check it out at ResyBullet.io or get started using our shortcut below:

 Write A Resume With Our Free Resume Templates & Resume Builder

-If you're ready to start implementing all of the tips and strategies from this article, check out how to write a resume using our free resume builder.
+If you're ready to start implementing all of the tips and strategies from this article, check out how to write a resume using our free AI resume builder.

 Like ResyMatch, ResyBullet, and all of our tools, they are free to use:

-You can choose from 7 resume templates that are ATS-friendly (meaning the resume robots can easily scan and read it) and have been approved by recruiters from the world's best companies including Microsoft, Google, Barclays, and more.
+You can choose from 8 resume templates that are ATS-friendly (meaning the resume robots can easily scan and read it) and have been approved by recruiters from the world's best companies including Microsoft, Google, Barclays, and more.

 Next, we give you complete control over the content and style of your resume.
 You can edit the sections, colors, font, sizing, margins, and a whole lot more!